 the town of Castellammare has never really been much of

 a tourist attraction to begin with.
 For centuries, the

-town worked for a living at the shipbuilder’s trade; the
+town worked for a living at the shipbuilder’s

 Since the Royal